Install Podman Desktop

 Podman-nginx-run

-10. A browser window opens and shows a screen with the Welcome to Nginx! message.
+8. A browser opens and displays the Welcome to Nginx! message.

 Podman-nginx-run